Johannes Benzing: Life

 Together with his fellow professors Georg Buddruss and Helmut Humbach, he arranged interdisciplinary seminars on Central Asian languages, e.g. Pamir languages, Tajik, Khotanese and Tokharian.
 It was also Benzing who took the initiative to establish Iranistics as an academic discipline at Mainz.

-Benzing always dealt with the written word in a highly economic way and communicated many of his boldest – and perhaps most fruitful – ideas in oral discussions only, without ever committing them to paper.
-After the long mobile phases of his life, he did not want to leave Mainz, which meant that he never attended conferences and congresses.
-On the other hand, he permanently welcomed visiting scholars from all parts of the world, generously sharing his wide knowledge and deep insights with them.
+Benzing always dealt with the written word in a highly economical way and communicated many of his ideas in oral discussions only, without ever committing them to paper.
+After the long mobile phases of his life, he did not want to leave Mainz, so he never attended conferences and congresses.
+On the other hand, he permanently welcomed visiting scholars from all parts of the world, sharing his knowledge and deep insights with them.

 On 31 March 1981 Benzing retired from his position at the University of Mainz.
 Soon after the retirement, he and his wife Käte left Mainz and settled in the borough of Erdmannsweiler in Königsfeld im Schwarzwald, close to their birthplace in the Black Forest.
 In March 1998, they moved to Bovenden to stay with their daughter, the ethnologist, social anthropologist and Africanist, professor Brigitta Benzing-Wolde Georgis (1941-2023), and her husband, Dr. Kahsai Wolde Georgis.

 Work

-With his profound knowledge and wide perspective, Benzing continued the tradition of Willi Bang-Kaup's Berlin school of linguistic Turcology, though broadening its scope and refining its scholarly working procedures.
-Besides publishing books and articles, Benzing devoted much time and care to highly instructive book reviews containing profound analyses and complementary remarks on important scholarly questions.
+Benzing continued the tradition of Willi Bang-Kaup's Berlin school of linguistic Turcology, though broadening its scope and refining its scholarly working procedures.
+Besides publishing books and articles, Benzing devoted much time and care to instructive book reviews containing analyses and complementary remarks on scholarly questions.
 A selection of these reviews: Critical contributions to ancient literature and Turkology (German: Kritische Beiträge zur Altaistik und Turkologie), appeared in 1988 as volume 3 in the series Turcologica magazine (Harrassowitz).
-Historical-comparative research on Turkic, Tungusic and Mongolic languages was Benzing's main field of interest, to which he contributed outstanding studies.
+Historical-comparative research on Turkic, Tungusic and Mongolic languages was Benzing's main field of interest, to which he contributed many studies.
 One example of this is Benzing's critical occupation with the so-called Altaic question, the still controversial problem of a possible genetic relatedness of Turkic, Mongolic and Tungusic (maybe even Korean and Japanese).
 In a truly visionary paper: Menless land: Inner and North Asia as a philological work area (German:Herrenloses Land: Inner und Nordasien als philologisches Arbeitsgebiet), he argued that the ‘ownerless’ territory of Inner and Northern Asia, filling a fifth of the world's surface, should finally be subject to comprehensive scholarly study.

 On 20 July 1937 Benzing joined Pers Z S. He was the youngest senior Beamter in the Pers Z S unit.
 A linguist, he was a specialist in Near Eastern languages and originally worked under Dr Scherschmidt.
 He headed this section from October 1939 until September 1944.
 He was then placed in charge of work for Iranian, Iraqi and Afghan systems.